usr-sse2/zipstorer/README.md

 Finally, it is required to close the storage with the *Close()* method.
 This will save the central directory information too.
 Alternatively, the *Dispose()* method can be used.

-## Sample application
-The provided sample application is a Winforms project.
-It will ask for files and store the path names in a *ListBox*, along with the operation type: creating or appending, and compression method.

 ## Extracting stored files
 For extracting a file, the zip directory shall be read first, by using the *ReadCentralDir()* method, and then the *ExtractFile()* method, like in the following minimal sample code: